Dr. Nancy Lin

 - Boron.
 Although very few multis on the market contain it, though they should, the few that do most commonly use synthetic boric acid as their source.
 Boric Acid is used as an insecticide, flame retardant, cockroach killer, and as a precursor to many dangerous chemical compounds.
 Do you really want this in your daily multi?

-A Smarter Way – Organic Food Derived Minerals the Body Craves
+A Smarter Way – Food-Derived Minerals the Brain and Body Crave

 Smarter Multi – Important Part of a Healthy Daily Routine

 Smarter Multi ensures you get the exact right amount of each vitamin and mineral daily.
-Smarter Multi delivers all your daily essential nutrients in the most bioavailable form possible - not a rock-hard compressed tablet, but vitamins that come in a veggie softgel with a digestive-friendly ginger oil base, and minerals that come in an easy to digest and absorb fine, loose-pack powder.
+Smarter Multi delivers all your daily essential nutrients in a bioavailable form - not a rock-hard compressed tablet, but vitamins that come in a veggie softgel, and minerals that come in an easy to digest and absorb fine, loose-pack powder.

-Whether managing your weight, getting in shape for the summer, or just for your overall health and wellness, Smarter Multi is an important part of a healthy daily routine.
+For not just improving bone health but overall brain health and body wellness as well, Smarter Multi is an important part of a healthy daily routine.

-CLICK HERE for more information on Smarter Multi and weight-loss including a special offer to get started!
+CLICK HERE for more information on improving bone health and on Smarter Multi, includinghow to get started!